 A quick look at this trampoline set the bar very high.
 Originally British, this model sold very well in the US, and we expect it to perform similarly in Canada.
-The feature set is rich and the rebounder make a lot of promises.
+The feature set is rich and the rebounder makes a lot of promises.
 But can it deliver on them?

 The bounce is excellent for the purpose.
-We are fans of old school springs, 36 in this case, and this one has large enough springs that facilitate quick rebounding with minimal stress to the joints.
-They do squeak a bit at first – much more than the rubber springs – but you get a small jar of lubricant to lube up the springs so they stay quiet.
-You’ll have to do it every now and then for optimal performance – Vaseline works just fine.
+We are fans of old-school springs, 36 in this case, and this one has large enough springs that facilitate quick rebounding with minimal stress to the joints.
+They do squeak a bit at first – much more than the elastic cords – but you get a small jar of lubricant to lube up the springs so they stay quiet.
+You’ll have to do it now and then for optimal performance – Vaseline works just fine.

 It comes with a handlebar set 36 inches from the jumping surface.
 The rebounder is stable and sturdy, and the legs don’t wiggle around – neither does the handlebar.

-We weren’t surprised by the high weight limit of 300 lbs.
-(137 kg), as the rebounder is constructed of good quality, high-grade parts.
+We weren’t surprised by the high weight limit of 300 lbs (135 kg), as the rebounder is constructed of good quality, high-grade parts.
 The weight limit is as advertised, and can be safely used by individuals within that limit.

 The trampoline is foldable.
 You can fold the legs against the bottom of the trampoline and fold it in half for storage.
-Well, you can’t, actually.
-It takes *two* people to do it as the springs resist really hard – it’s their job, after all.
+Well, you can’t.
+It takes *two* people to do it as the springs resist hard – it’s their job, after all.
 It comes with a nifty storage bag to protect it against dust and bugs, but you can also use it to carry it around if need be, as the trampoline is very small when properly folded.
-It’s not the easiest rebounder to carry, though, as it weighs 12 kilograms.
+It’s not the easiest rebounder trampoline to carry, though, as it weighs 12 kilograms.

-As added value, you get lots of stuff.
-First, take a look at a workout DVD with three plans and exercises to try out, ranging from beginner to advanced exercise.
+As an added value, you get lots of stuff.
+First, take a look at a workout DVD with three plans and exercises to try out, ranging from beginner to advanced exercises.
 Some of these can be quite demanding for beginners, so consider yourself warned.